 (i) account numbering; and

-(ii) coding.
+(ii) coding; and

+(C) provide a conversion to the NARUC uniform system of accounts, or the FERC uniform system of accounts dependent on industry type.

+(2) For Class A utilities, or utilities that utilize FERC forms for annual reporting to the commission:

-(2) A listing of standard monthly journal entries.
+(A) a listing of standard monthly journal entries; and

+(B) a general ledger in Excel that is searchable.

+(3) The utility’s operating and construction budgets for the following:

+(A) The base period;

+(B) linking period;

+(C) test period; and

+(D) the year following the test period;

+depending on the test period selected under IC 8-1-2.42.7.

+(i) The utility’s operating and construction budgets shall be provided by expense or capital account and subaccount, respectively.

+(ii) A statement of the budgeting assumptions included in the budgets listed in subdivision (3).

+(4) For an electing investor-owned entity:

-(3) All annual and quarterly reports to shareowners of the utility and its ultimate parent corporation, if any, or, if public information, the web address where the reports can be viewed for the:
+(A) All annual and quarterly reports to shareowners of the utility and its ultimate parent corporation, if any, or, if public information, the web address where the reports can be viewed for the:

-(A) last two (2) years; and
+(i) last two (2) years, which may include the base period; or

+(ii) test period; and shall include the

-(B) year subsequent to the test year, as available.
+(iii) year subsequent to the test period, as available through the date of the evidentiary hearing.

-(4) All reports of the utility and its parent corporation, if any, filed with the Securities and Exchange Commission for the:

-(A) test year;

-(B) year preceding the test year; and

-(C) year following the test year;

-as available.
-In lieu of hard copies, the utility may provide a listing of the reports filed, entity filing name, and web address where the reports may be viewed.
+The utility may provide a listing of the reports filed, entity filing name, and web address where the reports may be viewed.

-(5) The results of the latest FERC staff audit of the utility for compliance with the FERC Uniform System of Accounts.

-(6) The utility's operating and construction budgets for the following:

-(A) The test year.

-(B) The year following the test year.

-(7) A statement of the budgeting assumptions included in the budgets listed in subdivision (6).
+(5) For an electing municipal utility, or electing not-for-profit or cooperative utility, all board of directors’ minutes from base period to up to (10) ten business days of the evidentiary hearing.

-(8) For an electric utility, the current system interconnection or operating agreement governing system power operations between affiliates.
+(6) For an electric utility, the current system interconnection or operating agreement governing system power operations between affiliates.

 (Indiana Utility Regulatory Commission; 170 IAC 1-5-7; filed Oct 28, 1998, 3:38 p.m.: 22 IR 722; readopted filed Nov 23, 2004, 2:30 p.m.: 28 IR 1315; filed Jul 31, 2009, 8:28 a.m.: 20090826-IR-170080670FRA; readopted filed Jun 9, 2015, 3:18 p.m.: 20150708-IR-170150103RFA)

-170 IAC 1-5-8 Working papers and data; revenues, expenses, and taxes
+170 IAC 1-5-8 Work papers and data; revenues, expenses, and taxes

 Authority: IC 8-1-1-3